openservicebrokerapi/servicebroker/profile.md

   Version: 2.15

   The [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) attached to the namespace in which the Service Instance will be visible.
-  Note that the annotations of an namespace in Kubernetes MAY be changed.
+  Note that the annotations of a namespace in Kubernetes MAY be changed.
   This OPTIONAL property holds an object with the annotations key/value pairs.
 If present, this property MUST be an object, with zero or more properties as follows:

   ```